Vidsich

-As of 2022, Vidsich focuses on aiming to defend human rights, civil liberties and constitutional freedoms.
+As of 2022, Vidsich focuses on protecting human rights, civil liberties and constitutional freedoms.
 Since the Revolution of Dignity, the movement has also advocated for boycotts of Russian products and the promotion of Ukrainian culture.

 Vidsich aims to unite activists who are convinced that people cannot be neutral with regard to the political and social situation in Ukraine.
 Vidsichs aim is in creating a strong national movement which can protect the interests of Ukrainians and Ukraine in general.